 Meridian is a medium-sized city located in the state of Mississippi.
 With a population of 39,113 people and 17 constituent neighborhoods, Meridian is the sixth largest community in Mississippi.

 In terms of college education, Meridian is nearly on par with the US average for all cities of 21.84%: 20.03% of adults 25 and older in Meridian have a bachelor's degree or advanced degree.

 The per capita income in Meridian in 2010 was $20,408, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $81,632 for a family of four.
 However, Meridian contains both very wealthy and poor people as well.
 Meridian also has one of the higher rates of people living in poverty in the nation, with 32.94% of its population below the federal poverty line.

 Meridian is an extremely ethnically-diverse city.
 The people who call Meridian home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Meridian residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Meridian include English, German, Scottish, and Scots-Irish.

 The most common language spoken in Meridian is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Hindi.